mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 air blasts out around your ears.
 And if you want to tow something, you have to go over there and manually attach a line.
 This is a good thing.
 Traveller is about ‘people doing stuff’.
-Traveller adventures should centre on the characters, not the technology they use.
+Traveller adventures should center on the characters, not the technology they use.
 Anyone can push a button and tractor the distressed shuttle to safety or build a gizmo to fix the escaped nuclear particle problem in engineering.
 It takes a hero to don a vacc suit and leap across